 The Dangers of Visceral Fat

 Are you carrying some extra weight around your middle?
 That fat around your belly affectionately known as your “love handles” or “muffin top,” may sound cute, but can be dangerous!
-Call our South Burlington chiropractors for help today.
+Call our Essex chiropractors for help today.

 Surprisingly, not all fat is bad.
 In fact, some fat may actually be beneficial to your body.
 The important thing is that you are knowledgeable about the type of fat you have.
 There are two types of fat, which type do you have?